-Sex seems not relevant for most of the visual function decreases observed in different studies.
+Sex applicability: Sex does not seem relevant for most of the visual function decreases observed in different studies.
 Differences according to the sex of the individuals have however been reported concerning the basic visual capacities (e.g. color perception, contrast sensitivity, visual acuity, motion perception,...) but also concerning the frequency of certain diseases influencing these diminished visual functions, notably in humans (Vanston and Strother, 2017).